 One paragraph would have eliminated this lawsuit.

-Badly written release and a bad attempt to tie two documents together almost cost outfitter
+A badly written release and a bad attempt to tie two documents together almost cost outfitter

 Hamric v.
 Wilderness Expeditions, Inc